lukinegor108/Rubik-s_Cube_module_for_cpp/README.md

 Module for c++ programms, which allows to create and work with Rubik's Cube.

 class Cube allows you to make the Rubik's Cube and work with it.
+(there is an example of using this module, see example.cpp)

 I implemented all 54 possible moves & rotations:

 (to find info about Rubik's Cube notation look here: https://www.speedsolving.com/wiki/index.php/NxNxN_Notation)